Country Guide: Armenia

 - Interpol document confirming that the car is not stolen

-- Letter of Free Temporary Import, granting permission for 1 year (foreigners temporarily importing a vehicle into Armenia)
+- Letter of free temporary import, granting permission for 12 months (foreigners temporarily importing a vehicle into Armenia)

 - Photos of the pet